JacobDiazCruz/test-app/README.md

 1. Quality and best practices
    When it comes to applying the best practices in this exam, I have come up with some approaches and patterns that are reasonable to use:

    - Compound Components pattern: I have applied this pattern in various areas of the components that need composition.
 Especially on the `CreateNewClientModal` to separate different concerns like its `Form`, `Stepper`, and `Actions`.
-Given that the component isn't really large and complex, I didn't abstract everything too much because I don't want to end up over-engineering the feature.
+Given that the component is not overly large and complex, I chose not to abstract everything too much because I don't want to end up over-engineering the feature.

    - Comments: I have written down comments on functions and components to help explain their purpose and behavior, which can be helpful for other developers or for future reference.
 This is a good practice, especially in larger codebases or when the logic is more complex.

    - Reusability: In some cases, I have abstracted layers of configurations like overriding MUI theme components and palettes to separate their concerns into different files.
-Making them reusable and easily configured when the app scales.
+Making them reusable and easily configurable when the app scales.

 2. How close to the designs is your submission?
    - If you needed to change something in the future (size/color of buttons), how easy would it be?
-     - Since I have already abstracted the configuration of the mui theme, it would now be easier for devs to navigate the file and change some styles.
-They won't need to go to different components just to update a color of a button.
+     - Since I created a separate configuration of the mui theme, it would now be easier for devs to navigate the file and change some styles.
+They will no longer need to go to different components just to update a color of a button.

     - How does this look on different devices?